thisiskeithb/Wanhao-Duplicator-i3-Mini-v1.3-Firmware/README.md

 ## Additional Information

-This firmware is configured for the Wanhao Duplicator i3 Mini.
-I'd recommend downloading & installing [Marlin 2.0](https://github.com/MarlinFirmware/Marlin/archive/bugfix-2.0.x.zip) as this printer & rebrands are now fully supported.
+This firmware is configured for the Wanhao Duplicator i3 Mini and has pre-built configurations for the Cocoon Create Model Maker & Monoprice MP i3 Mini in the example_configurations folder.